daharper/TicTacToe/README.md

 Who goes first is randomly determined - if it is the computer, the move will be instant.

+Best score is calculated by a considering the strength of the opponent, the timer pressure, and the number of moves.

 The architecture, logic and gameplay were my effort.

 The entire UI was created by Kai, including the frames, layouts, painting, and animation effects.